rticommunity/rticonnextdds-examples/examples/keyed_data/README.txt

 -------

-Topics come in two flavors: those whose associated data type has specified some fields as defining the ‘key,’ and those whose associated data type has not.
+Topics come in two flavors: those whose associated data type has specified some fields as defining the 'key', and those whose associated data type has not.
-If the data type has some fields that act as a ‘key,’ the Topic essentially defines a collection of data-instances whose values can be independently maintained.
+If the data type has some fields that act as a 'key', the Topic essentially defines a collection of data-instances whose values can be independently maintained.